moda-gov-tw/PETs-Applications/secure_multiparty_computaion/privacy-preserving_statistical_average_salary_calculation/README.md

 ```

 Step 4.
 MPC node 0 will output the result.
+MPC node 0 shares the result with Data providers.

 ## Reference

-Please refer to [here](https://hackmd.io/tsCygT4XQsyNxlqZlsSgEQ) for the Chinese version of this documentation.
+Please refer to [here](https://hackmd.io/@petworks/SyQChh9A2) for the Chinese version of this documentation.

 ## Disclaimer